 It is widely acknowledged that the broader range of competences achieved by those on an ACCS programme, compared to those pursuing CAT, enhances patient care particularly in the provision of emergency out-of-hours work.
 This enables supervisors more discretion in the deployment of trainees with wider-ranging skillsets.
 For example, the additional knowledge and skills gained within the ACCS programme may enable trainees to work with lower supervision levels where appropriate, in areas such as perioperative medicine, trauma management and critical care.
-In addition, the skills gained as part of this four-year training programme are transferable to training in ICM, either as part of a single or dual programme.
+In addition, the skills gained as part of this four-year training programme are transferable to training in ICM.